 PROBLEM STATEMENT

 Habitats supporting P. afra have been degraded by overgrazing over much of their range.
 There is significant interest and a growing body of research in P. afra restoration.
 Restoration projects will generate employment, restore ecosystem services and produce carbon credits that can be traded to offset restoration costs.
 There is a need for spatial information, in the form of P. afra canopy cover maps, to support restoration projects in the identification of suitable areas to plant and in the monitoring of restoration progress at repeated intervals.
 Restoration is planned for large areas of the Little Karoo and Eastern Cape.
 Map scales of at least 1:10000 are required to provide sufficient accuracy for farm-level restoration planning.
 The production of detailed, large scale P. afra canopy cover maps using manual (i.e. image interpretation) methods is prohibitively time-consuming and expensive, particularly for large areas such as the Little Karoo.
-An automated or semi-automated image analysis technique that is robust enough to deal with the inherent temporal, topographical and radiometric variations in VHR aerial photography is needed to monitor P. afra canopy cover dynamics in the Little Karoo.
+An automated or semi-automated image analysis technique that is robust enough to deal with the inherent temporal, topographical and radiometric variations in VHR aerial imagery is needed to monitor P. afra canopy cover dynamics in the Little Karoo.

 RESEARCH AIM AND OBJECTIVES

-The research aim is to develop an automated or semi-automated image analysis technique to accurately estimate P. afra canopy cover in pristine and transformed areas using very high resolution (VHR) remotely sensed imagery, covering large areas.
+The research aim is to develop an automated or semi-automated image analysis technique to accurately estimate P. afra canopy cover in pristine and transformed areas using very high resolution (VHR) aerial imagery, covering large areas.

 To achieve the research aim, the following objectives have been set: